speedypotato/Pocket-SDVX-Pico-THT-Release/README.md

 - Solder in your LED resistors if you have them.
 This is the side with the rectangles and Rasis.
 Clip the legs.
 - Solder your Pi Pico directly onto the board.
 This is the side with the rectangular pads and Rasis.
 Lookup soldering castellated pins on youtube if you need help.
 - ![Pocket SDVX Pico THT 3](pics/20210722_220145.jpg)
-- Solder in the LEDs.
+- NOTE: ONLY DO THIS IF YOUR SWITCH HAS A HOLE FOR THE WHOLE LED.
+IF IT DOESNT, SOLDER THESE AFTER YOU SOLDER SWITCHES.
+Solder in the LEDs.
 The light part is on the same side as the resistors/pi pico/Rasis.
 Be sure to match up the shorter lead(negative) with the square pad.
 Clip the legs.
 - ![Pocket SDVX Pico THT 4](pics/20210722_200532.jpg)
 - ![Pocket SDVX Pico THT 5](pics/20210722_200616.jpg)
 - Your board should now look like this(ignore the little green wires sticking out at the corner of the board)